 That said, buying green is also good for your health.
 After all, we don’t want to bring furniture or clothes into our homes that release harmful chemicals into the air.
 And, think about it: where do you spend most of your time?
 You’re probably thinking about your desk at work and your bed.
 Hopefully, before buying a mattress, you think about how that mattress might harm your back and spine.
 But have you considered how it might harm your lungs or skin?

 Luckily, mattress companies out there do consider that.
 Those brands have boasted that their natural and organic mattresses aren’t just comfortable, but healthier for your body and the environment, too.
 If you have sensitive skin or conditions like asthma, you might want to look closely at your organic mattress options.

-Like any mattress or sleeping product, choosing the right one can mean the difference between snoozing well and having to hit the snooze over, and over, and over.
-When deciding to buy an organic mattress, there are a few considerations to keep top of mind.
+At the end of the day, however, you want a mattress that you’ll sleep comfortably and easily on, and choosing the right mattress can mean the difference between snoozing well and having to hit the snooze button over, and over, and over.
+If you’ve considered buying an organic mattress, here are a few things to keep in mind.

 What is an Organic Mattress?